 Your food costs are unlikely to be uniform across the menu.
 Some items will have higher base costs while others will come in lower.
 Think about grouping high-cost items with low-cost ones to balance this out.
 You could do this through set menus or offers.

 Keep Your Menu Pricing Up to Date

-Costs of ingredients change frequently.
+In the restaurant industry, the cost of ingredients changes frequently.
 Because of this, you should ensure your menu prices reflect this.

 How do Your Prices Fit in With the Competition?

-A final thing to think about is competitor pricing.
+Part of restaurant management is keeping tabs on competitor pricing.
 If a competitor is selling pasta dishes for between £11 and £15, you may struggle to sell yours in the £18 to £22 range unless you have other ways of differentiating yourself.
 This is problematic if that’s how much you need to sell them for in order to be profitable.

 Understand the Customer Experience

 While your food may be the bedrock of your restaurant, the overall customer experience is arguably as important to be successful in the restaurant industry.

 Good restaurant managers will take steps to understand the current customer experience and ensure their restaurant provides a great one.